Onyx-Protocol/Onyx/Readme.md

 # Chain Core Developer Edition

 Chain Core is software designed to operate and connect to highly scalable permissioned blockchain networks conforming to the Chain Protocol.
-Each network maintains a cryptographically-secured transaction log, known as a blockchain, which allows partipicants to define, issue, and transfer digital assets on a multi-asset shared ledger.
+Each network maintains a shared ledger: a cryptographically-secured transaction log, known as a blockchain.
+The blockchain allows partipicants to define, issue, and transfer digital assets.
 Digital assets share a common, interoperable format and can represent any units of value that are guaranteed by a trusted issuer — such as currencies, bonds, securities, IOUs, or loyalty points.
-Each Chain Core holds a copy of the ledger and independently validates each update, or "block," while a federation of block signers ensures global consistency of the ledger.
+Each Chain Core holds a copy of the ledger and independently validates each update, or “block,” while a federation of block signers ensures global consistency of the ledger.

 Chain Core Developer Edition is a free, downloadable version of Chain Core that is open source and licensed under the AGPL.
 Individuals and organizations use Chain Core Developer Edition to learn, experiment, and build prototypes.
+An enterprise edition, with additional features, is also available for those wishing to productionize their blockchain applications.

 Chain Core Developer Edition can be run locally on Mac, Windows, or Linux to create a new blockchain network, connect to an existing blockchain network, or connect to the public Chain testnet, operated by Chain, Microsoft, and Cornell University’s IC3.